dhis2/dhis2-doc-support/README.md

 This should be your preferred to either create or edit.
 Any text editor, can do the job.
 We strongly recommend that you use one that one which can help with 1) the light styling of Markdown 2) the rendering.

-* [Typora][typora] (open source & free), available on Linux, MacOSX and Windows is a nice app, that eases the creation of table and integrates mermaid.js to create diagrams.
+* [Typora][typora] (open source & free), available on Linux, MacOSX and Windows is a user friendly and nice piece of software, that eases the creation of table and integrates mermaid.js to create diagrams.
-* [Visual Studio Code][vs code], with the extension [Markdown Preview Enhanced][vsc mpe] is another cross-platform tool This one is a bit more tech savvy.
+* [Visual Studio Code][vs code], with the extension [Markdown Preview Enhanced][vsc mpe] is another cross-platform tool This one is a bit more tech savvy and is nicely integrated with Github, especially with the extension [GitHub Pull Requests and Issues][vsc github]

 #### Online editors